NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 __Kevin starts__

 We're here to talk about how coaching is hard.

 We hope this talk is relevant for everyone.
-We'll be talking specifically about things coaches at codebar can try but even if you do not currently see yourself as a coach, you can use these behaviours when you do get to help people.
+We'll be talking specifically about things coaches at codebar can try but to be honest we think you can apply these anytime you try to help anyone learn anything.

-These have been gathered from a range of googling and personal experience, but majority is from 3 sources (codebar's coach guidelines, sarah mei's pairing with junior developers and mary-rose cooks blogs Why I coach and What I do when a student asks for help).
+These tips have been gathered from a range of googling and personal experience, but majority is from 3 sources (codebar's coach guidelines, sarah mei's pairing with junior developers and mary-rose cooks blogs Why I coach and What I do when a student asks for help).

 What we found was a lot of best practices but a lot of what we found is about what 'not to do'.